PINEY RIVER, VA

 This site was proposed to the National Priorities List (NPL) of the most serious uncontrolled or abandoned hazardous waste sites requiring long term remedial action on December 30, 1982.
 The site was formally added to the NPL on September 8, 1983, making it eligible for federal cleanup funds.

-Cytec Industries, Inc., formerly American Cyanamid Co., entered into a consent decree with the Environmental Protection Agency (EPA) and the Commonwealth of Virginia in 1991 to perform the cleanup.
+Cytec Industries, Inc., formerly American Cyanamid Co., entered into a consent decree with the EPA and the Commonwealth of Virginia in 1991 to perform the cleanup.
 Seven areas of the site were determined to require cleanup and a description of each is provided as follows:

 - Cleanup for Areas 1 and 3 was initiated in the summer of 1994 and completed in the fall of 1995.
 It involved the excavation and treatment with lime (neutralization) of approximately 67,000 cubic yards of ferrous sulfate containing soil in Area 1 with disposal of the treated material in a constructed waste containment cell in Area 3.